-Adjustment Disorder With Depressed Mood: ICD-10 And Mental Health
+Adjustment Disorder With Depressed Mood And Mental Health Support

 Please note: In previous versions of the ICD manual, including ICD-10, “adjustment disorder with depressed mood” may have been diagnosed.
 In the most recent adaptation of the ICD, the ICD-11, adjustment disorder is separated from depressive disorders.
 Situational depression may be diagnosed instead.

 It can be natural to experience uncomfortable emotions after a stressful event or major life change.
 However, in some cases, anxiety, sadness, or stress following such an incident can start to impact everyday life adversely.
-When adjusting to a life change becomes significantly challenging, it may be a sign of an adjustment disorder.
-To understand adjustment disorder, it can be helpful to look at its definition in the International Classification of Diseases, 11th Edition (ICD-11) and its diagnostic criteria and treatment options.
+When you are experiencing depressive symptoms after a major life change, such as divorce, a breakup, or moving to a new city, it may be a sign of adjustment disorder with depressed mood.
+This condition is recognized under code F43.21 in the ICD-11 (International Classification of Diseases, 11th Revision).
+Understanding adjustment disorder with depressed mood, the symptoms it presents, and how it is treated can help you get timely support.

 - Symptoms began within one month of the stressful event